-Identify irregular brainwaves
+- Identify irregular brainwaves

-Guide those brainwaves into regular patterns
+- Guide those brainwaves into regular patterns

-While you are doing this, the computer is monitoring your brainwaves, looking for any that are out of the normal range.
-When it finds one, the system triggers a response that changes the movie or music.
+While you are doing this, the computer is monitoring your brainwaves, looking for any patterns that are out of the normal range.
+When it finds one, the system triggers a response that changes the movie or music, specifically dimming the screen and/or lowering the volume.
 This change is not annoying, but it is subtle enough to get your attention and make you focus more.
 Refocusing corrects the irregular brainwaves, which then move into the normal range.
 At that time, the show or music will resume normally.

 Why Does Neurofeedback Work?

 For a long time scientists believed that the brain was static and could never change.
 This means when there was damage done, such as a stroke or TBI, the brain would never heal.
 However, it is now known that this is not true.
 There is a concept called neuroplasticity, which is a combination of synaptic plasticity and neurogenesis.

 Synaptic plasticity states that the neurons in the brain can adjust the connections between each other.
 This means if one nerve connection is damaged or not working properly, you can build a new connection that is not damaged and works properly.
 This creates a new pathway or synapse in the brain for the neurons to communicate.

 Neurogenesis refers to the creation of brand new neurons.
 You are literally making new brain cells!
 This helps the brain to heal from damage like stress, head trauma, toxicity or food sensitivities.